dsloyer/ez-kubeadm/README.md

   2. Create a project directory; cd to the project directory
   3. Run vagrant init
   4. Cluster network is calico, by default.
-To change, export an env var, $k8snet, setting it to one of: calico, canal, flannel, romana, weave
+To change, export an env var, $k8snet, setting it to one of: calico, canal, flannel, romana, weave.
+No efforts should be necessary to use any supported network.
   5. We assume kube config files are gathered together in a directory, ~/.kube/config.d, on the host.
 You'll get an error if the directory does not exist, or another is not specified as an argument to makeK8s.sh.
   6. Pull the collection of files from github into the project directory: